jamigibbs/taskodoro/readme.md

 # Taskodoro

-A time management app based on the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) using AngularJS and Firebase.
+A time management and task list app based on the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) using AngularJS, Firebase, and Foundation for Apps.

 This app has been primarily created as an exercise and development is ongoing.